BInhui-Chen/Galaxy_Using_Notes/Running_Simulation_Steps.md

 1. Download the template $runX.dat$ file on my GitHub.

 2. Modify the file as you want, the words after the pound sign is explation only for understaning the parameters meaning.
-A concre decription about the partemeters is available in Sec5 in the online manual of GALAXY(http://www.physics.rutgers.edu/~sellwood/manual.pdf)
+A concre decription about the partemeters is available in Sec5 in the online manual of GALAXY(http://www.physics.rutgers.edu/~sellwood/manual.pdf).
+This template is a trial repeat of the ModelA in Sellwood & Gerhard 2020(https://ui.adsabs.harvard.edu/abs/2020MNRAS.495.3175S/abstract).

 3.